pygfx/wgpu-py/docs/wgpu.rst

 The :class:`GPU` class represents the API root/entrypoint.
 An instance is available at ``wgpu.gpu``.
 This instance is loaded from one the :doc:`backends <backends>`.

 The :class:`GPUAdapter` represents a hardware or software device, with specific features, limits and properties.
-To actually start using that harware for computations or rendering, a :class:`GPUDevice` object must be requisted from the adapter.
+To actually start using that hardware for computations or rendering, a :class:`GPUDevice` object must be requisted from the adapter.
 This is a logical unit to control your hardware (or software).
 The device is the central object; most other GPU objects are created from it.
 Also see the convenience function :func:`wgpu.utils.get_default_device`.
-Information on the adapter can be obtained using :attr:`wgpu.GPUAdapter.info` (a dict simular to :class:`GPUAdapterInfo`) or  :attr:`wgpu.GPUAdapter.summary`.
+Information on the adapter can be obtained using :attr:`wgpu.GPUAdapter.info` (a dict similar to :class:`GPUAdapterInfo`) or  :attr:`wgpu.GPUAdapter.summary`.

 A device is controlled with a specific backend API.
 By default one is selected automatically.
 This can be overridden by setting the